huntdatacenter/docs/docs/coordination/agreements/downloads.md

 **Knowledge coordinator**

 This individual is our contact point for knowledge transfers across labs attached to your data space.
 This includes transfers of know-how related to onboardings, configurations, data flow etc. This individual is also our contact for discussion on knowledge transfer and such documentation.

+**Financial coordinator**

+The following individual is the point of contact for financial discussions, including issues related to reporting, invoice profiles, know-hows related to the prices model, dialogue on continous development of the finacial model and prices etc. Note that this is a different roles that our invoice contact which is our point of contact for technicalities for the invoice handling.

 **Send us the text file for activation**